guiltry/solid-guide/README.md

 ### 1. Fat Controller, Skinny Model

 Bad:
-- Not DRY because all business logic is inside the controller, you can't re-use it
+- Not DRY (Don't Repeat Yourself) because all business logic is inside the controller, you can't re-use it
 - Hard to test

 ### 2. Skinny Controller, Fat Model